infinitLoop/Guardians_of_Sunshine/README.md

 ```

 Note: You will need to add the "adventuretime" System folder to any ES Theme for it to show the System's logo and background.
-I've added a theme.xml and gamelist.xml here as examples, along with a system.png file and a jpg to display for boxart.
+I've added a theme.xml and gamelist.xml here as examples, along with a background.png, system.png, and a jpg to display for boxart.

 In the case of a permissions error on the folder, access to the folder/files may need to get set: